stefanuebe/vaadin-fullcalendar/README.md

 ```

-### Modifying eventRender from server side
+### Customize the entry content
+FC allows you to modify the content of an entry.
 The given string will be interpreted as js function on client side
-and attached as eventRender callback.
+and attached as eventContent callback.
+See https://fullcalendar.io/docs/content-injection ("...a function") for details.

 Make sure, that it does not contain any harmful code.

 ```
-calendar.setEntryRenderCallback("" +
+calendar.setEntryContentCallback("" +
 	"function(info) {" +
         "   console.log(info.event.title + 'X');" +
         "   info.el.style.color = 'red';" +